BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 Credits:

-- bilbo's "Z820 - High Sierra, the Great Guide" (here), and many of the follow-up contributions in the same forum
+- bilbo's "Z820 - High Sierra, the Great Guide" (here: https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), and many of the follow-up contributions in the same forum
 - What I have done:
 	1) Hot-patching the IRQs conflicts.
 This finally allows me to move all key patchings, in this case Realtek audio, from DSDT (as done bilbo's guide) to SSDT.
 Thus the loader is no longer tied to a specific machine/bios configuration, and can be used acrossed other compatible systems (Z420/Z620/Z820's)
 	2) Nailed now the single kernal patch required for Apple CPU Power Management to work.